On Krull-Gabriel dimension and Galois coverings: Abstract

 \section{Abstract}

 Assume that $K$ is an algebraically closed field, $R$ a locally support-finite locally bounded $K$-category, $G$ a torsion-free admissible group of $K$-linear automorphisms of $R$ and $A=R\slash G$.
-We show that the Krull-Gabriel dimension $\KG(R)$ of $R$ is finite if and only if the Krull-Gabriel dimension $\KG(A)$ of $A$ is finite.
-In these cases $\KG(R)=\KG(A)$.
-We apply this result to determine the Krull-Gabriel dimension of standard selfinjective algebras of polynomial growth.
+We show that the Krull-Gabriel dimension $\KG(R)$ of $R$ equals the Krull-Gabriel dimension $\KG(A)$ of $A$.
+Furthermore, we determine the Krull-Gabriel dimension of locally support-finite repetitive $K$-categories.
+These results are applied to determine the Krull-Gabriel dimension of standard selfinjective algebras of polynomial growth.
 Finally, we show that there are no super-decomposable pure-injective modules over standard selfinjective algebras of domestic type.